bible-white-corp/RPGmaker_White_Edition/README.md

 The game commands are not modulable and are the following:

-- WASD: to move your player in the standard video-game conventions.
+- KeyBoard arrows: to move your player in the standard video-game conventions.

-- Up-arrow, left-arrow... : to move the camera to explore the level.
+- WASD: to move the camera to explore the level.

 - SpaceBar: interact with NPCs when you are in range.